 where the brackets denote classes in the abstract dissection group of Definition~\ref{def_K(V)}. \end{theorem}

-As we take into account lower-dimensional sets when defining our abstract dissection group, this result implies generalizations of the higher-dimensional pizza theorem to all the intrinsic volumes (if $K$ is convex).
-The idea of the proof of Theorem~\ref{theorem_introduction_second} is that, by expanding the expression of that theorem using $2$-structures, we can reduce to a sum where each term is a similar expression for an arrangement that is a product of arrangements of types~$A_1$ and~$I_2(2^k)$.
-We then adapt the dissection proof of Frederickson to an arrangement of type $I_2(2m)\times\Hf'$ and we also explain how to keep track of lower-dimensional regions of the dissection.
+As we take into account lower-dimensional sets when defining our abstract dissection group, this result implies generalizations of the higher-dimensional pizza theorem to all the intrinsic volumes when $K$ is convex.

+The idea of the proof of Theorem~\ref{theorem_introduction_second} is the following: by expanding the expression using $2$-structures, we can reduce to a sum where each term is a similar expression for an arrangement that is a product of arrangements of types~$A_1$ and~$I_2(2^k)$.
+We then adapt the dissection proof of Frederickson to an arrangement of type $I_2(2m)\times\Hf'$.
+We also explain how to keep track of lower-dimensional regions of the dissection.
 If our product arrangement contains at least one dihedral factor, then its contribution is zero, and we immediately get a dissection proof of the result.
 However, if all the product arrangements that appear are of type $A_1^n$, then their individual contributions are not zero.
-We need one extra step in the proof showing that the contributions cancel, which uses a slight refinement of the Bolyai-Gerwien theorem explained in Section~\ref{section_Bolyai-Gerwien_plus_epsilon}.
+We need one extra step in the proof to show that the contributions cancel.
+This uses a slight refinement of the Bolyai-Gerwien Theorem explained in Section~\ref{section_Bolyai-Gerwien_plus_epsilon}.

 An interesting point to note is that the shape of the pizza plays absolutely no role in this proof, as long as it has the same symmetries as the arrangement and contains the convex hull of $\{w(a) : w \in W\}$.
-In particular, we do not need to assume that it is measurable and of finite volume anymore.
+In particular, we no longer need to assume that it is measurable and of finite volume.

 The plan of the paper is as follows.
 Section~\ref{section_review} contains a review of $2$-structures and of the results from~\cite{EMR} that we will need.
 Section~\ref{section_dissection} contains the statement and proof of the abstract pizza theorem (Theorem~\ref{theorem_pizza_dissection}), and Section~\ref{section_Bolyai-Gerwien_plus_epsilon}, as we already mentioned, contains a Bolyai-Gerwien type result that is needed in the proof of the abstract pizza theorem.